Sediupled/Json-Parser/README.md

 - Download the zip file and extract contents
 - Compile using the C++23 standard
-- Run with the directory's name as an argument
+- Run with a directory's name as an argument
+- Tests all json files in the chosen directory
 - For Example: (./parser good_files/)